-Please join us and our Centennial Partners for events throughout California, including redwood festivals in San Francisco and Redwood National and State Parks in Humboldt County; a premiere of the film Old Survivor, a documentary on the last remaining old-growth redwood in the Oakland Hills; a member event at the Natural History Museum of Los Angeles County; free passes for redwood state parks; a Centennial Celebration Gala in San Francisco; and a marathon through the Avenue of the Giants in Humboldt Redwoods State Park.
+Please join us and our Centennial Partners for events throughout California, including redwood festivals in San Francisco and Redwood National and State Parks in Humboldt County; a premiere of the film Old Survivor, a documentary on the last remaining old-growth redwood in the Oakland Hills; a member event at the Natural History Museum of Los Angeles County; a free stargazing night at Calaveras Big Trees State Park; free passes for redwood state parks; a Centennial Celebration Gala in San Francisco; and a marathon through the Avenue of the Giants in Humboldt Redwoods State Park.
 View the schedule of events.

 By any measure, we have a lot to celebrate.
 We’ve protected more than 214,000 acres of redwood forests, including two of the three largest privately owned ancient coast redwood and giant sequoia forests in June.
 We’ve established and expanded more than 66 parks and reserves and contributed to massive and historic park projects like the renovation of the Mariposa Grove of Giant Sequoias in Yosemite National Park and the restoration of the historically clearcut forests within Redwood National and State Parks.
 And we’ve touched the lives of millions, implementing scores of educational programs and opportunities for everyone to explore the redwood forests and experience the transformative power of the tallest and most massive trees on Earth.